 In many applications it becomes necessary to look up a Record, Object or other data structure by a unique identifier, just as a phone book enables one look up a person's phone number by their name.
 This structure goes by many names: hashtable, lookup table, hashmap, dict, dictionary, map, etc. There are many tools for this in ReasonML, but two good choices are:

-from Reason's OCaml standard API.
+Map from Reason's OCaml standard API.

 This is a good general-purpose, performant, immutable dictionary and should probably be

 the first choice.
-Js.Dict.t
+Js.Dict.t.

 This is is a thin wrapper over the mutable Javascript object.